How to Choose the Right Paint Roller Kit

 • Broad ceilings in open-plan spaces

-• Bigger projects where speed and coverage are a priority
+• Large-scale projects where speed is a priority

-• The 18" roller is designed to move a lot of paint quickly across large, open areas.
+An 18" roller is designed to move a lot of paint quickly across wide, open surfaces.
+Fewer passes make it easier to maintain a wet edge, which helps reduce lap marks on expansive areas.

-• It’s most comfortable for users who already feel confident with standard rollers and want to step up their efficiency.
+This size is most comfortable for users who already feel confident with standard rollers and want to increase efficiency on bigger projects.